Algorithms show you the fastest route to work, tell you when to go to bed, which books to read and soon they’ll drive you to your hobbies as well.

 We already live in a data-driven world.

-As a marketer, your choice is between getting driven by data or learning how to use it to drive smarter decisions.
+As a marketer, your choice is to get driven by data or learn how to use it to drive smarter decisions.

 Data-analytical thinking is learning how to develop solutions that take advantage of data.